What is a Mutual Fund?

 Another major disadvantage is that you have no option to customize the holdings of a mutual fund; you are stuck with what the fund manager chooses.
 Of course, you should always diversify your portfolio outside owning a single (or even multiple) mutual funds, but you could end up in a position where you are “shorting” a stock while simultaneously “long” in a mutual fund you own.

 At first glance, there is very little difference between a closed-ended mutual fund and an ETF: both trade on an exchange, and both hold a wide range of assets.
 However, there are some important key differences:

-- ETFs are typtically not “managed”, in that they typically have holdings mimicking a particular index (for example, the S&P 500), and the fund managers do not actively shift the holdings outside that index.
+- ETFs are typically not “managed”, in that they typically have holdings mimicking a particular index, (for example, the S&P 500) and the fund managers do not actively shift the holdings outside that index.
 This means it is possible to “buy into an index” that you want to hold, and you will know the actual holdings of the fund (and so the Net Asset Value) at any given time.

-- Because they are not actively managed, the fees associated with ETFs are typtically much lower
+- Because they are not actively managed, the fees associated with ETFs are typically much lower.

-- The tax structure for owning an ETF is much more similar to owning stocks than Mutual Funds
+- The tax structure for owning an ETF is more similar to owning stocks than Mutual Funds.

 For a list of the most popular mutual funds, click here!